gavinnn101/fishing_assistant/README.md

 This is just a personal project that I'm developing for free in my spare time to use for myself and close family/friends.
 Please do not leak any of the files!
 I'm putting a lot of time into security and it all goes out the window if the bot files get flagged or a security feature is patched.

+Bot Access / Invites:
+Again, please do not leak the bot to anyone.
+If someone wants access to the bot, let me know.
+If it's someone I already know, they'll almost surely get access but I want to keep it under control.

 The goal of the project is to be able to bot at scale(2+) bots at a time with high level anti-ban, high up-time(designed to run 24/7 on virtual machines), easy monitoring and maintence of all bots via website, with as little human intervention as possible.

 # Features and Roadmap